jstoiko/yoli.care/content/homepage/faq.md

 {{< /details >}}

 {{< details "Does behavior change mean changing my child?" >}}
 Absolutely not.
 On the contrary!
-The approach at Yoli focuses on acceptance of every child as they are.
+The approach at Yoli focuses on **acceptance of every child as they are**.
 This concept is key to moving forward and making changes.
-Underlying acceptance is the cessation of comparison to other children and seeing and accepting them for where they are in their developmental journey.
+Underlying acceptance is the **cessation of comparison to other children** and **seeing and accepting them for where they are in their developmental journey**.
 Behavior is one of the ways in which children communicate.
 Often, they are communicating that they lack the skills necessary to navigate a situation.
 Together we will find functional replacement behaviors and prioritize skill building.
 {{< /details >}}

 {{< details "Can you provide examples of behaviors?" >}}